Masters in Finance in Germany: Top Universities, Eligibility, Fees, Scholarships, Jobs

 German Student visa

 Candidates going to study in Germany would require a German Student Visa for their entire duration of stay.
-The student visa would also allow students access to part-time work for 20 hours a week for their entire duration of the study or 120 full or 240 half days per year Candidates should note that on completion of their study, they would be allowed an eighteen-month (18 months) post-study period to find employment in their field of study.
+The student visa would also allow students access to part-time work in Germany for 20 hours a week for their entire duration of the study or 120 full or 240 half days per year.
+Candidates should note that on completion of their study, they would be allowed an eighteen-month (18 months) post-study period to find employment in their field of study.

-On getting employment within the said time frame they would be required to convert their post-study visa into a work visa and within two years of being on a work visa, they can apply for a permanent resident permit.
+On getting employment within the said time frame they would be required to convert their post-study visa into a work visa, and within two years of being on a work visa, they can apply for a permanent resident permit.
 In the unfortunate case that the candidate is unable to secure employment in the said 18 month period, which is highly unlikely, especially after pursuing such a finance course in Germany, he would be required to return to his home country.

 Job Prospects for Masters in Finance in Germany

-The study of Masters in Finance has grown to be a popular course for Indian students wanting to study in Germany and rightly so.
-In Germany, studying finances involves the right amount of learning along with numerous training sessions to bring the best talents forward.
+The study of Masters in Finance has grown to be a popular course for Indian students wanting to study in Germany, and rightly so.
+In Germany, studying finance involves the right amount of learning along with numerous training sessions to bring the best talents forward.
 When coming to job aspects of pursuing a master in Finance in Germany, candidates who have successfully graduated can expect to earn anywhere between EUR 48,000 to EUR 66,000 (INR 44 L - 60 L) annually.
 And the salary would gradually increase as the candidate would gain more experience and skills in his field of study.

 Popular job roles for Finance Graduates

-Accountant |
+| Accountant |

 Actuary |